 Get the Right Workplace Risk Assessments for the Right Task

-If an accident was to take place on your premises one of the first pieces of documentation the enforcement authority or the insurance company will want to know if the Risk Assessments are up to date.
-For example, if these were completed back in 2018 and an employee suffered a broken leg from a fall from height, if it was identified from the Risk Assessment that the activity had changed then the Risk Assessment becomes insufficient as it is no longer suitable for that task.
+If an accident was to take place on your premises, the enforcement authority or the insurance company will want to know if the Risk Assessments are up to date.
+For example, if these were completed back in 2018 and an employee suffered a broken leg from a fall from height, if it was identified from the Risk Assessment that the activity had changed then the Risk Assessment becomes insufficient as it’s no longer suitable for that task.

 Risk Assessment Review Procedures

 - You must be able to demonstrate that your Risk Assessments have been regularly reviewed and it’s also good practice to check if what is written in the Risk Assessment is being followed by the employees.
-This will identify any further controls or training.
+This will identify any further controls or training needed.